Mount Vernon, New York: Location

-Mount Vernon is at 40.914060°N 73.830507°W (40.914060, -73.830507).
+Mount Vernon is at 40.914060°N 73.830507°W (40.914060, −73.830507).
 It is the third-largest and the most densely populated city in Westchester County.
 According to the United States Census Bureau, the city has a total area of 11.4 km2, of which 0.04 sqkm, or 0.39%, is water.

 Mount Vernon is bordered by the village of Bronxville and city of New Rochelle to the north, by the town of Pelham and village of Pelham Manor to the east, by the Hutchinson River and the Eastchester and Wakefield sections of the Bronx to the south, and by the city of Yonkers and the Bronx River to the west.

 Elevation

 Mount Vernon's elevation at City Hall is about 235 ft, reflecting its location between the Bronx River to the west and the Hutchinson River to the east.
 On a clear day, the Throgs Neck Bridge can be seen from 10 mi away from many parts of the city, while at night, the bridge's lights can also be seen.
-The city's seal, created in 1892, depicts what were then considered the highest points in Mount Vernon: Trinity Place near Fourth Street, Vista Place at Barnes Avenue, and North 10th Street between Washington and Jefferson places.
+The city's seal, created in 1892, depicts what were then considered the highest points in Mount Vernon: Trinity Place near Fourth Street, Vista Place at Barnes Avenue, and North 10th Avenue between Washington and Jefferson places.
 Since then, it was discovered that the city's highest elevation is on New York Route 22, North Columbus Avenue, at the Bronxville line.